 2. Close & Plant Your Chicken Run in the Spring

-Depending on the number of chickens you have and how often you free range, the coop planting season can feel like an exercise in futility, however I’ve always felt like even if it’s temporary, it’s worth the aid in preventing soil erosion (and manure run-off), by encouraging seed/root growth, and providing forage and shade for my birds during the summer.
+Depending on the number of chickens you have and how often you free-range, the coop planting season can feel like an exercise in futility, however, I’ve always felt like even if it’s temporary, it’s worth the aid in preventing soil erosion (and manure run-off), by encouraging seed/root growth, and providing forage and shade for my birds during the summer.

-By allowing the plants to a head start before exposing them to the chickens, most survive.
 For planting inside the coop, I choose varieties, like Sunflowers, that have tough stems that rapidly outgrow the chickens’ reach.

 4. Use your Chicken Coop Run as an Arbor

 I think my most surprisingly successful method for landscaping my chicken run has been landscaping over and around the chicken run.
 Plants that vine up, over, and around the coop provide shade, and once the plants are established chickens generally leave the thick stems alone.
 Growing Watermelons Vertically on a chicken coop has been very successful for me, and a symbiotic gardening method where the chickens fertilize the watermelon, which then shades the chickens and provides chicken food.

 Many vining plants can work for this application, but melons (which thrive in the high-nitrogen content of chicken manure) can produce prolifically in soil that will kill many other plants.

 Although the chickens can’t reach the melons growing overhead, after you’ve harvested and prepared the watermelon, chickens love the rind.
 Read more about using your coop as an arbor here.

 5. Add Potted Plants & Boxes Outside the Run